 Technology isn’t good or bad by nature.
 It’s just a tool, however powerful.
 And like all tools, it can hurt or help.
 How we choose to use it is what makes the difference.

 And first, we interrupt this blog post for a brief disclaimer: We know, we know.
 An app giving tips on how to not use your device?
 The irony isn’t lost on us.
 But when it comes to your mental wellbeing, we care.
 And an important piece of that puzzle in today’s digital-first lifestyle is putting reasonable limits on our screen time.

 So it’s pretty safe to say these devices play a huge role in most of our lives.
 We carry them with us wherever we go.
 They keep us up to date on developments in the world and help us to stay connected with colleagues, friends and family.

 We pick them up whenever they ping at us and interact with them for all sorts of activities, from building virtual cartoon farms to learning science-based techniques to work on our mental wellbeing.

 Our phones are such a big part of our daily life that many of us feel lost (and let’s face it, a little bit panicked) when they’re out of reach for any amount of time.

 So are smartphones good or bad for us?

 Our smartphones can be a source of support, helping us deal with our day-to-day, but they can also distract and distress us.

-According to data collected in Deloitte’s 2019 Mobile Consumer Survey, about ⅓ of UK mobile users check their phones in the middle of the night, and just over ½ of them look at their phones within 15 minutes of waking.
+According to data collected in Deloitte’s 2019 Consumer Survey, about ⅓ of phone users check their phones in the middle of the night, and just over ½ of them look at their phones within 15 minutes of waking.
 A whopping 79% pick up their phones to swipe and scroll within an hour of going to sleep.

 But is this really a problem?